-A dark and rich chocolate balayage for women over 50 is a smart choice when you’re wanting more dimensions for your black hair.
+A dark and rich chocolate balayage for women over 50 is a smart choice when you want more dimensions for your black hair.
 Adding a subtle balayage will make the color pop!
 This is a perfect low-maintenance color to try.

-Auburn with amber highlights for older women brightens up the skin tone that gives a glow to paler skin tones.
+Auburn with amber highlights for older women brightens the skin tone, giving a glow to paler skin tones.
 As we age, our skin becomes more sallow, so adding warmth back by adding brightening tones like Amber and auburn sit well against your complexion.
 The balance of two dimensions of color also gives more depth back to the hair giving a fuller feel.

 A golden peach balayage for women over 60 is a wise choice.
 It can be very youthful for women with a more golden complexion golden blondes can be modified to suit your skin tone.
 A balayage is a technique achieved by skillfully hand-painting color directly onto the hair.
 This creates a more natural, blended, sun-kissed color.

-A rainbow balayage hair coloring consists of multiple colors and can range from pastel to brights.
+A rainbow balayage hair coloring consists of multiple colors, from pastel to bright.
 The multiple colors create beautiful dimensions and take precise placement, so find a balayage specialist.

-Feel both edgy and dreamy with pops of color from a red balayage on long, delicate layers.
-The balayage ends are what give the red hair a soft color melt effect.
+Feel edgy and dreamy with pops of color from a red balayage on long, delicate layers.
+The balayage ends to give the red hair a soft color melt effect.
 This hairstyle looks especially magical when paired with graceful braids!

 Bronde balayage hair ideas are true eye-catchers!
-Long wavy hair with the right colors of highlights balayage would make anyone stand out – whether it be in a formal event or in the beach.
+Long wavy hair with the right colors of highlights balayage would make anyone stand out – whether in a formal event or on the beach.

-Let go of the traditional highlights, and ask for golden balayage pieces instead, because, let’s face it, dark hair shouldn’t be boring.
-Add a handful of warm caramel streaks for new dimensions and the face-frame highlights—you will be sure to have that glowing effect on your beautiful face!
+Let go of the traditional highlights and ask for golden balayage pieces instead because, let’s face it, dark hair shouldn’t be boring.
+Add a handful of warm caramel streaks for new dimensions and the face-frame highlights.
+With this caramel-brown balayage, you’ll surely have that glowing effect on your beautiful face.

-Intensify your lengthy mane with a purple balayage and some sexy soft waves towards the tips.
+Intensify your lengthy mane with a purple balayage and charming soft waves towards the tips.
 This two-toned balayage style is perfect for an everyday rocker look!

-Rock a subtle balayage with cool brown highlights if you’re wanting to see a bit of dimension to your locks.
+Rock a subtle balayage with cool brown highlights if you want to see a bit of dimension to your locks.
 Stylist Lauren Grummel of New York used the teasy light foil application to get the look.